UKCloud/documentation/articles/vmware/vmw-ref-comparison-hyperscalers.md

 ---
-title: Comparison of UKCloud for VMware against hyperscalers  | UKCloud Ltd
+title: Comparison of UKCloud for VMware against hyperscalers
 description: Analyses the performance of UKCloud for VMware and compares it against hyperscalers
 services: vmware
 author: Sue Highmoor